altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

   - how-to-read
 ---

-I am soon to become twenty-seven, and I complain almost about everything.
-Around two years ago, I realized I have no idea how to read a book.
-I wasn't a bookworm but still worried about my incapability of doing it adequately.
-I'm sure there are many comprehensive academic analyses of the issue, which could be understood by some intellectually-aware-yet-isolated part of the society.
+I'm soon to become twenty-seven, and I complain almost about everything.
+One of my most recent realizations is having no idea how to read a book.
+I had many skilled teachers, leads, mentors, but none of them taught me anything about that.
+Maybe I didn't ask the right questions, or they don't know either.
+There are probably many comprehensive academic analyses of the issue, which could be understood by some intellectually-aware-yet-isolated part of society.
 I want to believe it's about _the system_ and people in charge who don't even know I am alive.

 Well, hello? 👋